kawagh/ice_puzzle/README.md

 ...
 ..g
 ```
+- util.py also can generate files
 ## to improve
-- [ ] auto-generate appropriate-level puzzle by using solver
+- [x] auto-generate puzzle by using solver